Florentine manicotti, filled with ricotta, Parmesan and mozzarella cheeses, and covered with marinara sauce is a

 My husband and I love Italian food!
 One of the dishes we enjoy occasionally is this “meatless” recipe for Florentine Manicotti.
 Pasta shells filled with three cheeses (creamy ricotta, mozzarella and Parmesan), spinach, and covered in spaghetti sauce.
 Yum.
 I like to think of manicotti as the Italian version of Mexican enchiladas!

 The first thing I do when I make this recipe is to cook a small box of frozen spinach, according to the package directions.
 Then I drain it very well, and let the spinach cool.
 When it has cooled off, I mix up the cheese filling, then add the spinach.

 Carefully add the pasta to a large pot of boiling, salted water, and cook it for 7 minutes.

 When done, carefully remove the pasta shells to a colander and drain them well.

 Before you begin filling the Florentine manicotti put a layer of spaghetti sauce on the bottom of a baking pan.

 Once the shells are filled, lay them on top of the spaghetti sauce.

 Now cover the manicotti with the rest of the spaghetti sauce.
 I like to cover the entire pasta shell with sauce, then sprinkle the top with Parmesan cheese (or grated mozzarella cheese).

 Let cool for a minute or two (easier to serve up) , then remove florentine manicotti to serving plates using a spatula.
 The only thing left to do is grab a fork, dig in, and enjoy this tasty dish!

 Hope you will give this recipe a try!
-I may not have the most mouthwatering “professional” photos to share (staged of course by a photography assistant), but trust me… these are delicious, and I really think you will enjoy them!
+I may not have the most mouthwatering “professional” photos to share, but trust me.
+Florentine manicotti are delicious, and I really think you will enjoy them!
 Have a great day, and please come back soon.